juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 Once a client has completed Phase 1 on at least _threshold_ _Realm#sub[i]_ that agree on _version_, it will proceed to Phase 2 for those realms.
 If no realms are in agreement, the client will assume that the user is _NotRegistered_ on any realm.

 === Phase 2 Recovery <Recovery_Phase_2>
-The purpose of Phase 2 is to increment the _attemptedGuesses_ for the user and get the _OPRF_ results required to reconstruct the _unlockKey_.

-By design, a client cannot recover the user's secret by performing Phase 2 alone.
-This ensures that each realm has an opportunity to audit the recovery attempt in Phase 2, before the client may gain access to the user's secret in Phase 3.

 The following demonstrates the work a client performs to prepare for Phase 2:

 ```python